 Mythicist Papers combines articles and pages related to Jesus mythicism together with a blog.
 “Jesus mythicism” is the view that Jesus of Nazareth is a myth—that he never walked the earth.
 This is actually only a couple of steps further than most scholars go today, for only the most conservative academics in New Testament studies believe everything in the gospel accounts—the miracles, the virgin birth, the bodily resurrection… But the mythicist does away with the whole ball of wax: Jesus of Nazareth did not exist as an historical figure.
 Period.

 The view is quite old, as you will see from the timeline here.
 Some scholars have doubted the existence of Jesus as long as scholarship in the field has existed.

 The sitemap is a good place to start and perhaps the single most useful page on this site.
 I keep it updated and have tried to make it maximally user-friendly.
 A second resource is the Search box (top right), which scans the site’s content (except for a few PDF’s).
 Thirdly, the tags at the right give some keywords most used.
 (At this time I’ve dispensed with the Category list—there simply were too many categories!)
-If you’d like to see a feature on this site, please don’t hesitate to email me (rjs at epud dot net).
+If you’d like to see a feature on this site, please email me (link at right).

 I sincerely hope you enjoy and profit from this website.—René Salm.